 (Insert your own version of life’s chaos above.)

 If so, you definitely aren’t alone.
-Keeping the motivation levels high enough to keep your training consistent over the course of a dozen weeks (or more) truly is half the battle.
+Keeping running motivation levels high enough to train consistently over the course of a dozen weeks (or more) truly is half the battle.
 I am certainly not one to tell you that I have a fail proof solution figured out, I succumb to the motivation lulls time and time again myself.

 But I’ve found a few things that tend to help: